typicode/lodash-id/README.md

 __With Underscore.db, you can use simple JavaScript objects as databases.__

-It frees you from running a database if all you need are simple operations.
-It is implemented as a very small mixin that can be run everywhere.
+It frees you from running a database and it's implemented as a very small mixin that can be run everywhere.

-And because it's a mixin for Underscore and Lo-Dash, you get all the advantages of using either project.
+Also because it's a mixin for Underscore and Lo-Dash, you get all the advantages of using either project.

 ## Features